chef/chef-web-docs/includes_delivery_config/includes_delivery_config_json_setting_delivery_truck_publish_github.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-To publish cookbooks to a |github| repository:
+If the ``config.json`` file specifies the following cookbooks are published to a |github| repository:

 .. code-block:: javascript